preetirajmca/Netflix_/README.md

 Inspired by the Netflix user interface and experience. <br>
 Feel free to explore and contribute to this project.
 Happy coding!

-Replace path_to_screenshot_home_page and path_to_screenshot_movie_details_page with the actual paths to your screenshots, and update https://github.com/your-username/netflix-clone.git with the actual URL of your GitHub repository.
+Replace path_to_screenshot_home_page and path_to_screenshot_movie_details_page with the actual paths to your screenshots, and update https://github.com/preetirajmca/netflix-clone.git with the exact URL of your GitHub repository.